-The Office of Medicinal Cannabis has been established within the Department of Health and Human Services and provides advice on access to medicinal cannabis in Victoria.
+The Office of Medicinal Cannabis is part of the Department of Health and Human Services and provides advice on access to medicinal cannabis in Victoria.

-Visit the changes to the Victorian Medicinal Cannabis Framework section for more information on the changes.
+Visit the health professionals section for more information on prescribing medicinal cannabis.